Help us improve our information

 The walls of your bowel have layers.
 The inner layers take in nutrients from food.
 The outer layers help move food through the gut and waste out of the body.

 In Colitis, there’s inflammation and swelling of the inner layer of the bowel wall.
 This can cause bleeding.
-More mucus may be produced by the inner layer of the bowel wall.
-Ulcers develop on the inner layer as the condition gets worse, but they can also go as the condition gets better.
+Ulcers develop on the inner layer as the condition gets worse, but they can also heal as the condition gets better.

 The inflammation in Colitis affects how your body digests food, absorbs nutrients and gets rid of waste.